Russia in World War I: A constant stream of men

 Evacuation of a wounded man by rail, Moscow, 1914.

-Russian soldiers killed during the Narew offensive, German postcard, 1915.
+Russian soldiers killed during the Narew Offensive, German postcard, 1915.

 Military hospital set up in a Karl K. Mazing school in Moscow, 1914.

-A Discredited Power
+A discredited power

 Rasputin manipulating the Tsar and Empress Alexandra, Russian caricature.

 On July 19, 1915, Nicholas II agreed to reopen the Duma.
 This decision was welcomed by the liberal bourgeoisie, especially the Moscow industrialists, grouped in the Committee of War Industries, who hoped for reforms, a more efficient government, and a better distribution of arms orders.
 Deputies from the center and left joined forces to form a "Progressive Bloc" comprising two-thirds of the deputies, but the Tsar was quick to see this as a threat to autocracy.

 On August 22, 1915, with the situation at the front turning into a disaster, Nicholas II decided to dismiss Grand Duke Nicholas Nikolayevich, who had been transferred to the Caucasus front, and take command of the armed forces himself.
 This decision caused such consternation among the ministers that several declared their disapproval of the imperial decision.
 The Tsar fixed his stay at the Stavka headquarters, transferred to Mogilev in Belarus, and now only remotely controlled political decisions.
 Empress Alexandra, made very unpopular by her German origins and by the compromising favor she granted to the healer Grigori Rasputin, claimed to exercise power in an autocratic sense: on September 2, 1915, she obtained the suspension of the Duma, recently re-established, which led to two days of general strike in Petrograd.
 Ministers who disapproved of her conduct of business or that of her favorite were dismissed.
 Between September 1915 and February 1917, Russia had 4 prime ministers, 5 ministers of the interior, 3 of foreign affairs, 3 of transport, and 4 of agriculture.
 In March 1916, the Tsar dismissed General Alexei Polivanov, Minister of War, an excellent organizer who had succeeded in reviving the army after the disasters of 1915, but whom the Empress reproached for his links with the liberal opposition.

 Towards the end of 1916, the parliamentary opposition formed several plots to depose the Tsar and entrust the regency to either his uncle Nicholas Nikolayevich or his younger brother Michael Alexandrovich, but neither of the two Grand Dukes had any desire to exercise power.
 The only successful plot was the assassination of Rasputin by a group of aristocrats on December 16, 1916, but this only served to further isolate the Tsar.

 Latest victories

-“Les troupes du Caucase après les combats qui leur donnèrent Erzeroum”, Le Miroir, May 14, 1916.
+"Les troupes du Caucase après les combats qui leur donnèrent Erzeroum", Le Miroir, May 14, 1916.